Jupiter Icy Moons Explorer: Ganymede and Callisto

+Europa

 For Europa, the focus is on the chemistry essential to life, including organic molecules, and on understanding the formation of surface features and the composition of the non-water-ice material.
+The chemical investigations will be focused also on the question which chemicals originated underground and were brought to the surface by tectonics or cryovolcanism, and which arrived from above, originating at other places within the Jovian system.

-Furthermore, JUICE will provide the first subsurface sounding of the moon, including the first determination of the minimal thickness of the icy crust over the most recently active regions.
+Furthermore, Juice will provide the first subsurface sounding of the moon, including the first determination of the minimal thickness of the icy crust over the most recently volcanically active regions.
+Juice will be able to determine if pockets of liquid water exist within the ice and possibly also probe the interface between the icy shell and the subsurface ocean.

-More distant spatially resolved observations will also be carried out for several minor irregular satellites and the volcanically active moon Io.